-Select drugs that are excluded from the Plan's prescription drug formulary (visit www.SambaPlans.com/health-benefit-plan/ for a list of these drugs).
+• You have another group health insurance policy that is the primary payor for the hospital stay. • Medicare Part A is the primary payor for the hospital stay.
+Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification. • Other services Certain services require prior authorization from us.
+You must obtain prior authorization for: Certain drugs; see Section 5(f) on page 68.
+Contact Express Scripts at 855-315-8527 for additional information and prior authorization.
+Select drugs that are excluded from the Plan's prescription drug formulary (visit www.
+SambaPlans.com/health-benefit-plan/ for a list of these drugs).
 Prior authorization for medical necessity is required for these excluded drugs.
-Contact Express Scripts at 1-855/315-8527.
+Contact Express Scripts at 855-315-8527.
 See Section 5(f).
-Prescription drug benefits for additional information. • Surgical treatment of morbid obesity (bariatric surgery).
-Contact Cigna/CareAllies at 1-800/887-9735. • Organ/tissue transplants.
+Prescription drug benefits for additional information.
+Surgical treatment of morbid obesity (bariatric surgery).
+Contact Cigna/CareAllies at 800-887-9735. • Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
-Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 1-800/668-9682 to initiate the pretransplant evaluation.
-See Section 5(b) on page 55. • Services for genetic testing.
-Call SAMBA at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155). • Durable medical equipment.
-Call Cigna/CareAllies at 1-800/887-9735. • Home infusion therapy.
-Contact Cigna/CareAllies at 1-800/887-9735. • Home nursing care.
-Contact Cigna/CareAllies at 1-800/887-9735. • Speech therapy.
-Contact Cigna/CareAllies at 1-800/887-9735. • Outpatient spinal procedures.
-Call Cigna/CareAllies at 1-800/887-9735.
-Warning We will reduce our Plan allowance by 20% if no one contacts us for prior authorization for the listed "Other services."
+Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 800-668-9682 to initiate the pretransplant evaluation.
+See Section 5 (b) on page 57.
+Services for genetic testing.
+Call SAMBA at 800-638-6589 or 301-984-1440 (for TDD, use 301-984-4155). • Durable medical equipment.
+Call Cigna/CareAllies at 800-887-9735 Home infusion therapy.
+Contact Cigna/CareAllies at 800-887-9735 Home nursing care.
+Contact Cigna/CareAllies at 800-887-9735 • Speech therapy.
+Contact Cigna/CareAllies at 800-887-9735 Outpatient spinal procedure.
+Call Cigna/CareAllies at 800-887-9735 • Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
+You must obtain prior authorization for the surgery even if the proposed treatment is outside of the 50 United States .
+You, your representative, your doctor or facility must call Cigna/CareAllies at 800-887-9735 prior to services being rendered.
+See Section (5b) on page 50.
+Warning: We will reduce our Plan allowance by 20% if no one contacts us for prior authorization for the listed " Other services ."
 In addition, if the services are not medically necessary, we will not pay any benefits.
-Radiology/Imaging The following outpatient radiology/imaging services require precertification. procedures CT/CAT scan - Computed Tomography/Computerized Axial Tomography MRA - Magnetic Resonance Angiography • MRI - Magnetic Resonance Imaging • NC - Nuclear Cardiology Studies PET - Positron Emission Tomography For these outpatient procedures, you, your representative, your doctor or facility must call Cigna/CareAllies at 1-800/887-9735 before scheduling the procedure.
-We will reduce our benefits for these procedures by \$100 per occurrence if no one contacts us for precertification.
-If the procedure is not medically necessary, we will not pay any benefits.
-Refer to page 29 for additional information.
-Exceptions: You do not need precertification, preauthorization, or prior approval in these cases: • If you have other group health insurance, including Medicare, that is the primary payer; • The procedure is performed outside the United States; or • You are an inpatient in a hospital.
+Exceptions You do not need precertification, prior authorization, or prior approval in these cases: 1 • If you have other group health insurance, including Medicare, that is the primary payer. • The procedure is performed outside the United States, except as noted above .